turingschool/community_content/README.markdown

 ## Topics & Themes

 Students will work with the facilitator to select their topic and prepare the presentation.
 Topics should fit into one of the themes below.
-Each week there may only be *one* talk per theme, but not all themes will be used.
+Each week there may only be *two* talks per theme, but not all themes will be used.

 * Computer Hardware
 * Computer Science